angelahe/UXDesignAdobeXD/README.md

 can ungroup an svg and change it can add border to make them thicker, right click and select outline stroke so the border scales down when make svg smaller

+## prototype
+wire the artboards together, click on prototype top menu click and drag from element to other artboards
+Cmd+A to show all wires between artboards can copy/paste in prototype mode to copy the wires for objects